brennv/openshiftv3-training/training-guide.md

 ### Launching the Environment
 This training will use a ravello-based cloud environment.
 To manage this environment you will use a CLI called `ravshello`.
 See [this Red Hat internal link](https://mojo.redhat.com/docs/DOC-987131) for more information about `ravshello`.

-Create a new application from the blueprint **Openshift-v3-Training**
+Create a new application based on the module you are taking:
+* Module 1: Installation should use blueprint **Openshift-v3-Training-Installation**
+* Module 2: Basic Usage should use blueprint **Openshift-v3-Training-Basic-Usage**

 ### Virtual Machines
 This environment will provide the following virtual machines for your use: